skylerkolli/dinoplasty/README.md

 # Bonus Credit
 *Make it look nice
-*add another field to form and make sure data also persists across page loads 8edit the names of dinosaurs that are already in the list. make that span's content editable somewhow.
+*add another field to form and make sure data also persists across page loads edit the names of dinosaurs that are already in the list. make that span's content editable somewhow.